cobalthq/cobalt-product-public-docs/content/en/Getting started/details.md

 ### Additional Guidelines

-You may have already addressed these questions when setting up [Special Instructions](../pentest-objectives/special-instructions) when defining pentest objectives.
+You may have already addressed these questions when setting up [Special Instructions](../pentest-objectives/special-instructions) when defining pentest requirements.

 You're welcome to add more information here.